-Note: This article is the third in an ongoing series for angels new to investing.
+Note: This article is the sixth in an ongoing series for angels new to investing.
 To learn more about building an angel portfolio, download this free eBook today Angel 101: A Primer for Angel Investors or purchase our books at Amazon.com.

 In our discussion on the basics of building an angel portfolio, we shared our thinking on some key questions related to how many investments you need in your portfolio of startup companies.
 That leads next to a great discussion -- “How much money are we talking about allocating to angel investing?”.